wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 If that setting is filled and files with same name of the ones in the default templates directory are found in the given directory, those will be used instead of the standard ones.

-Considering that `templates-dir` could be any folder, and considering that WP Starter always run _after_ Composer install/update it is possible to use files provided by a Composer package, meaning that is possible to create a Composer package containing WP Starter templates and so having reusable templates to use in different projects.
+Considering that `templates-dir` could be any folder, and considering that WP Starter always run _after_ Composer install/update, it is possible to use as templates files provided by a Composer package, meaning that is possible to create a Composer packages containing WP Starter templates and so having reusable templates to use in different projects.

 ## Steps details

-Below all the steps will be described, also naming the configuration values that affect them.

 ### `CheckPathStep`

 This task will check that the WP Starter is able to reach required paths.
 It will check that WordPress and WP content folder exists and that the Composer autoload file is found.

 This ensures that subsequent steps will perform operation in right paths.
-Moreover, it ensures that WP Starter runs _after_ Composer have installed dependencies.
+Moreover, it ensures that at the moment WP Starter is performing steps Composer have finished installing all dependencies.

-Note that WordPress folder and WP content folder can be configured in `extra` section of `composer.json`, respectively, via `"wordpress-install-dir"` and `"wordpress-content-dir"` setting.

 WP Starter will not proceed with other steps if this fails.

 ### `WpConfigStep`

 This is the main WP Starter step.
-It creates a `wp-config.php` that setup configuration based on environment variables and add WP Starter specific features as described in the *"WordPress Integration"* chapter.
+It creates a `wp-config.php` that setups WP based on environment variables and adds WP Starter specific features as described in the *"WordPress Integration"* chapter.

-Just like any other step that build file, by overriding the template it is possible to have a completely different outcome, so what is being described in this documentation is the behavior of the file generated with _default_ template.
+Just like any other step that builds a file, by overriding the template it is possible to have a completely different outcome, so what is being described in this documentation is the behavior of the file generated with _default_ template.

 The settings involved in this steps are: